drojaazu/suddendesu/content/entry/happy-birthday/index.md

 To be clear, if we do move into making YouTube videos, they would be *in addition* to the blog articles.
 The site itself would remain the primary vehicle for content.

-I'd love to [hear your thoughts on these ideas](https://twitter.com/suddendesu), if you think any could work or are just bad ideas.
+I'd love to [hear your thoughts on these ideas](https://twitter.com/suddendesu), if you think any could work or if they are just bad ideas.

 ## One last thing...